Gregg Jarrett on Joe Rogan's Future - February 7th, Hour 2

 I will say it again.

-If you get to day seven, and you know, your doctor said to you go home, and if you had a fever, take two extra strength Tylenol, drop your fever, and monitor your oxygen levels, and if it goes to ninety or below, you probably should go to the emergency room.
+If you get to day seven and your doctor said to you, go home and if you've got a fever, take two extra strength Tylenol, drop your fever and monitor your oxygen levels.

 That usually happens on day seven, sometimes day six, but usually seven.

-And the problem is is if you wait, by the time you get to that hospital, the damage is done to your lungs.
+And the problem is, is if you wait, by the time you get to that hospital, the damage is done to your lungs.

 So you want to start early.